 About Me

 I am researcher, writer, photographer, and outdoor adventurer.
-I completed a PhD in Environmental Studies from the University of Colorado-Boulder in 2021 (see my dissertation here).
-My research is grounded primarily in the environmental humanities, drawing especially from philosophy, but also literary studies and social theory to work on conservation and environmental and related social issues.
+I completed a PhD in Environmental Studies from the University of Colorado-Boulder in 2021 (dissertation).
+My research is grounded primarily in the environmental humanities, drawing especially from philosophy, but also literary studies and social theory directed towards conservation, environmental, and related social issues.
 My research is often practically oriented (including policy).

 All content on this website unless specifically indicated is the copyright of Chris Dunn.